Jiminy Cricket: Kingdom Hearts series

+Epic Mickey: Power of Illusion

+Jiminy plays a major role in Epic Mickey: Power of Illusion (2012), a spin-off to Epic Mickey, where he acts as Mickey's sidekick during his journey.

 Disney Magic Kingdoms

-Jiminy Cricket is a playable character in the mobile game Disney Magic Kingdoms.
-He is a limited time character, debuting during an event focused on Pinocchio.
+Jiminy Cricket is a playable character in the world building game Disney Magic Kingdoms (2021).
+He is a character to unlock for a limited time, debuting during an event focused on Pinocchio.

 Disney park appearances

-Jiminy Cricket can be seen meeting and greeting guests from time to time in the Disney Parks, most prominently at Disney's Animal Kingdom at Rafiki's Planet Watch.
+Jiminy Cricket appears at the Disney Parks as a meetable character, most prominently at Disney's Animal Kingdom at Rafiki's Planet Watch.
 His signature features the 'J' as an umbrella.

+He also appears in Pinocchio's Daring Journey, a dark ride themed to the film from which he originated.